 1. Make sure these important dates are in the diaries of critical team members.

-- 4th April 2019: Judging Day.
+- 1st and 2nd July 2020: Judging Day.
 If your submission is shortlisted, your team will be required to make a presentation on the Judging Day.
-Please make sure the relevant members of the team are available for interview in Central London on the 4th of April 2019.
-We will not be able to allocate a specific time until the beginning of April.
+Please make sure the relevant members of the team are available for interview on 1-2 July 2020.

 2. Make a plan and follow the entry guidelines

 - Visit www.ce-awards.co.uk.